htw-imi-showtime/showtime-website/content/ss25/master/m5-fun-with-programming/features.md

 +++

 {{<section title="General">}}
-This e-learning unit is designed for first-semester international students of the Media Informatics Bachelor’s program at HTW Berlin.
+This e-learning unit is designed for English-speaking first-semester students enrolled in a media and computing program.
 It teaches the fundamentals of Java programming in a creative and engaging way.
 Instead of traditional, dry exercises, students are guided through a magical storyline where programming concepts are explained using potions, magical capes, wands, and other fantasy elements.
 To ensure long-term usability, all learning content is managed via a connected headless CMS, allowing professors and students to adapt and expand the platform beyond the semester.
 Combined with a custom visual design theme, this e-learning unit offers a flexible, fun, and didactically meaningful approach to learning programming.
 {{</section>}}

 {{<section title="Different lecture elements">}}